 Yet heroic action is not always limited to moments of immediate crisis and split-second decisions to save another’s life.
 There is also heroism that is thoughtful, considered, and plays out over time, that may go unnoticed, unrecorded by historians.
 There is everyday heroism, life’s choices exhibited on a daily basis in countless ways.
 True heroism is remarkably sober, undramatic, its not the urge to surpass others at whatever cost, but the urge to serve at whatever the cost.

 Some people have personality traits that predispose them to behave in altruistic ways.
 A concern for others, moral integrity and conviction, possess a great deal of compassion, kindness, and empathy.

-But, what about the person who acts contrary to the opinions of popular belief?
-Diametric to the widespread opinions of the day to save a people who are marginalized by the commonwealth and ruling class of society?
+But, what about the person who acts contrary to popular belief?
+Willing to stand diametrically opposed to the widespread opinions of the day to save a people who are marginalized by the ruling commonwealth and upper class of society?

 Elijah Davidson words and actions in the defense of the oppressed and enslaved, drew the ire of the powerful elite gentry class and angered many of the populace as well.
 Their disapprovals made him into a new enemy of the plantation owners, pro-slavery Politicians and Pastors, who spoke out and preached against any plans for himself, his family and those who joined his emancipation faith.